DevOpsDolapo/DevOps_Projects/PROJECT 13/Project13.md

 ![Alt text](Images/dynam2.png)

-- Since we'll be configuring multiple environments with unique attributes such as servername, ip-address etc., we'll need a way to set values to variables per specific environment.
+**Step 2: Since we'll be configuring multiple environments with unique attributes such as servername, ip-address etc., we'll need a way to set values to variables per specific environment**

 - Create a folder `env-vars` to keep each environment's variables file, then for each environment, create new YAML files to set variables

     ![Alt text](Images/dynam3.png)

 - Paste the code block below into the `env-vars.yml` file
 ```
 ---
 - name: collate variables from env specific file, if it exists